Program for Torture Victims: Demographics

 According to a report by the U.S. Refugee Admissions Program (USRAP), 48,217 refugees were admitted into the U.S. in 2007.
 Of that total, 2,619 (5.43%) resettled in Florida, 2,978 (6.18%) relocated to New York and 6,699 (13.89%) chose to resettle in California; making the latter home to more incoming refugees than the next two states combined.
 Of all those who sought to make California their new home, 4,645 (69%) resettled in the five counties PTV serves - Los Angeles, Orange, Riverside, San Bernardino and Ventura.
 Out of all of the counties in California, The Los Angeles Federal Immigration Court had greatest number of asylum seekers with 4,064.
 Between 2002 and 2008, the L.A.
 Federal Immigration Court adjudicated the highest number of asylum applications of any immigration court in California with 69,172 cases - 63% of the state total.
 As states, Florida and New York had 75,499 and 73,746 applications for asylum, respectively; just a fraction more than L.A.
 County alone.

 Client demographics

 The demographic makeup of PTV's client population is ever-changing, as global, regional, and national sociopolitical dynamics are constantly in flux.
 Thus far, PTV has served clients from over 65 countries.

 Services

-The Program for Torture Victims (PTV) has developed an integrated, comprehensive approach to rehabilitation.
-Clients see a PTV case manager, physician and psychotherapist.
-PTV partners with some of the region's leading service providers, including the Venice Family Clinic, Clinica Oscar Romero, the Legal Aid Foundation of Los Angeles and Public Counsel, among others.
+The Program for Torture Victims (PTV) provides integrated and comprehensive rehabilitation services to torture survivors.

+Clients see a PTV case manager, physician, and psychotherapist.
+PTV partners with some of the region's leading service providers, including the Venice Family Clinic, Clinica Oscar Romero, the Legal Aid Foundation of Los Angeles, and Public Counsel.